Kale, white beans and tomatoes combine in this super healthy soup to create a simple, easy, low-fat lunch or even dinner.

 This is a broth based soup so it freezes very well.
 It makes a wonderful protein packed meal to have in the freezer and ready to go whenever you're in a hurry.

-It’s best to freeze soup in single portions.
-Use sturdy zip-top freezer bags.
+It's best to freeze soup in single portions.
+Use sturdy zip-top freezer bags or freezer-safe containers.
 Fill them to about 90% full then press out the excess air.
 Seal the bags and then lay them flat on a baking sheet to freeze.
-Once they’re frozen hard they can be taken off the baking sheet and stacked in the freezer.
+Once they're frozen hard they can be taken off the baking sheet and stacked in the freezer.

 For thawing these packets of soup I recommend putting each packet inside a container in the fridge.
 As the soup thaws it will lose its shape and a bowl or plastic container helps ensure that any leaks are under control.